Click Here > for Juneau Alumni Homepage

 Australia and spent his leave helping the mechanics in the motor pool work on vehicles.

-while Jay was in high school, she just got out the door with her shovel & lifted 2 shovels full of about 10 inches of snow & out
+Jay was in high school, she just got out the door with her shovel & lifted 2 shovels full of about 10 inches of snow & out of

-said she had $5.00 in her hand & asked if that was enough & he flipped the shovel in the snow & ran off to school.
-My buddy
+said she had $5.00 in her hand & asked if that was enough & he flipped the shovel in the snow, waved & ran off to school.

 - Todd Zietlow